Nicholas3388/Proj318/README.md

 =========================
 ## How to Build

-Open Proj318.xcworkspace instead of Proj318.xcodeproj, and then click run to run the project with Xcode simulator.
+*Open Proj318.xcworkspace instead of Proj318.xcodeproj
+*click run to run the project with Xcode simulator.

 =========================
 ## Contact Me